olemb/dbfread/README.rst

 * data is returned as native Python data types

-* records are ordered dictionaries, but can be recofigured to be of any type
+* records are ordered dictionaries, but can be reconfigured to be of any type

 * aims to handle all variants of DBF files.
 (Currently only widely